kubernetes-sigs/gcp-filestore-csi-driver/docs/kubernetes/pre-provisioned-pv.md

-# Kubernetes Pre-Provisioned Filesore instance User Guide
+# Kubernetes Pre-Provisioned Filestore instance User Guide

 This guide gives a simple example on how to use this driver with filestore instances that have been pre-provisioned by an administrator.